ajalt/clikt/docs/advanced.md

 To prevent ambiguities in parsing, aliases are only supported for command names.
 However, there's another way to modify user input that works on more types of tokens.
-You can set a {% include api.html pkg="core" class="context" fun="token-transformer" text="tokenTransformer" %} on the
+You can set a [`tokenTransformer`](api/clikt/com.github.ajalt.clikt.core/-context/token-transformer.html) on the
 [command's context](commands.html#customizing-contexts) that will be called for each option and command name that is input.
 This can be used to implement case-insensitive parsing, for example: